Vietnamese Chicken Curry Recipe (Cà Ri Gà)

 fried carrots and potatoes for Vietnamese curry

-We’ll be deep frying the potatoes and the carrots, so that they form a skin on the outside and don’t disintegrate into the curry during cooking over stirring the pot.
+We’ll be deep frying the potatoes and the carrots, so that they form a skin on the outside and don’t disintegrate as easily in the pot of curry.
 Deep frying them also par-cooks it so they don’t need to stew as long in the broth.

 Lemongrass